Can big food firms get us to eat more healthily?

 But maintaining investors' confidence, and the profitable legacy brands, while changing focus is no easy task, says Mr Yach.

-"It's like trying to rewire a plane while it's in flight."'Flooding the market'
+"It's like trying to rewire a plane while it's in flight."

 But New York University food expert, Prof Marion Nestle, says you need to take the companies' words with a pinch of salt.
 Their pursuit of profits won't always benefit public health.